l-omar-chehab/l-omar-chehab.github.io/defense.md

 #### <span style="color:darkblue"> Afterparty </span>

-An afterparty will likely be planned in **Friday, November 24 evening in Paris**.
+An afterparty will likely be planned on **Friday, November 24 evening in Paris**.
 Details to come.

 <i>How to register?</i> If you plan to attend, **confirmation is recommended before Monday, November 6** as I will need a headcount to make a reservation at a bar.
 To confirm, please drop me a message to let me know if you plan to come.